brainvisa/casa-distro/doc/source/index.rst

 -  **brainvisa**: the historical BrainVISA distribution.
 It combines open source and close source software.
 It can be downloaded by anyone and used freely for non profit research.
--  **cati**: this distro contains the sowtware necessary to operate CATI platform.
+-  **cati_platform**: this distro contains the sowtware necessary to operate CATI platform.
 It is managed by CATI and distributed only to CATI members.
 -  **cea**: this distribution is based on the BrainVISA distribution but contains also some toolboxes that are not distributed to the whole community.
 It is installed in several CEA labs : Neurospin, MIRCen